 - Expected Time to Completion: 12 months

-The general and cardiac sonography options have an associate in applied science degree while vascular sonography specialty has both an AAS and a certificate option.
-The general sonography AAS degree is made up of 80 credits, while the cardiac sonography program comprises 73 credits.
-Vascular sonography AAS degree requires 79 credits and the certificate consists of 59 credits.
+The general and cardiac sonography options have an associate in applied science degree, while the vascular sonography specialty has both an AAS and a certificate option.
+The general sonography AAS degree requires 80 credits, while the cardiac sonography program comprises 73 credits.
+The vascular sonography AAS degree requires 79 credits, and the certificate consists of 59 credits.

 Some of the courses in the curriculum are human anatomy and physiology; introduction to diagnostic imaging; introduction to sonographic instrumentation; medical terminology; sonographic techniques; abdomen and small parts sonography; obstetric and gynecologic sonography; cardiovascular principles; and cerebrovascular procedures, among others.